Book Club Boats

 Picos can also be sailed single handed as well as doubling up with two junior sailors or a junior sailor and an adult.
 Pico rigging guide

-The Fevas, Lasers, Quests and the Topper Topaz are all fast boats that require a little more experience and should not be taken out by members outside of Monitored sailing sessions until you are confident that you can self-rescue and right a capsized boat.
+The Fevas, Lasers, Quests and the Topper Topaz are all performance boats that require a little more experience and should not be taken out by members outside of Sunday Sailing and Boating until you are confident that you can self-rescue and right a capsized boat.
 Remember to only sail in wind-strength, tide-strength and water temperature that are within your capabilities.

 - Laser 1

 - Laser 4

 - Laser II see Laser vs Laser II